 WAG 07-02-22

-In addition to the CSRA amount, a client is allowed to transfer, for the sole benefit of his or her spouse: personal effects, household goods, and one motor vehicle, regardless of their dollar value.
+In addition to the CSRA amount, a customer can transfer personal effects, household goods, and one motor vehicle for the sole benefit of his or her spouse, regardless of their dollar value.

 If the community spouse begins receiving DoA HCBS waiver services or becomes a resident of an NH or SLF, do not allow the CSRA.
-If the CSRA has already been determined, discontinue the transfer.
+If the CSRA has already been determined but the ownership of the resources has not been changed, discontinue the transfer.

 Notify each spouse of the amount of nonexempt resources available to the community spouse and the amount remaining to pay for care of the LTC spouse.

-Revised Text The amount allowed as the CSRA may exceed the resource allowance standard of $109,560 only in the following situations:
+The amount allowed as the CSRA may exceed the resource allowance standard of $135,648.00 only in the following situations:

-• an appeal decision determines that the transfer of income-producing resources in excess of the standard CSRA is needed to raise the community spouse's income to the maximum amount permitted as the Community Spouse Maintenance Needs Allowance (CSMNA) (see PM 15-04-04-a).
+- an appeal decision determines that the transfer of income-producing resources over the standard CSRA is needed to raise the community spouse's income to the maximum amount permitted as the Community Spouse Maintenance Needs Allowance (CSMNA) (see PM 15-04-04-a).

 Appeal of Community Spouse Resource Allowance (CSRA)

 The appeal decision bases the amount of an allowable increase in the CSRA on the cost of a single premium life annuity with fixed monthly payments.
-These payments are equal to the amount needed to raise the community spouse's income to the maximum amount permitted as the Community Spouse Maintenance Needs Allowance (CSMNA).
-See PM 15-04-04-a Diversion of income from the client as the CSMNA is not considered in the appeal decision.
+These payments equal the amount needed to raise the community spouse's income to the maximum amount permitted by the Community Spouse Maintenance Needs Allowance (CSMNA).
+See PM 15-04-04-a.
+Diversion of income from the client as the CSMNA is not considered in the appeal decision.

-The appellant must provide a quote of the cost to buy the single premium life annuity.
-The quote must be from a company that offers annuities.
-If resources are less than the amount needed to buy the annuity, the appellant must provide a quote of the monthly annuity payments using available resources.
+The appellant must provide a quote for the single premium life annuity cost from a company that offers annuities.
+If resources are less than the amount needed to buy the annuity, the appellant must provide a quote for the monthly annuity payments using available resources.

-The appeal decision informs the FCRC of the amount to permit as the CSRA and of the amount of the fixed monthly annuity payments to treat as available to the community spouse, whether or not the annuity is purchased.
+The appeal decision informs the Long Term Care Medical Field Offices (LTC MFO) of the amount to permit as the CSRA and of the amount of the fixed monthly annuity payments to treat as available to the community spouse, whether or not the annuity is purchased.

 The actual purchase of the annuity is not required.
 Count the monthly amount the annuity would pay as available to the community spouse, starting with the month following the month the resources are transferred.
 The monthly amount the annuity would pay is fixed and does not change.